Calorique

 The Science of Calories Burned: How Your Body Uses Energy

 Understanding how your body burns calories during exercise is fundamental to achieving fitness and weight management goals.
-The calculator above uses MET (Metabolic Equivalent of Task) values from the Compendium of Physical Activities, a database maintained by Arizona State University and used by exercise physiologists worldwide.
-The formula Calories = MET × weight (kg) × duration (hours) provides a scientifically validated estimate of energy expenditure.
+The calculator above uses MET (Metabolic Equivalent of Task) values from the Compendium of Physical Activities, a reference used by exercise physiologists and public-health researchers.
+The standard estimate is calories = MET x 3.5 x body weight in kg / 200 x minutes.

 Your total daily energy expenditure (TDEE) consists of three components: Basal Metabolic Rate (BMR, approximately 60-70% of daily calories), the thermic effect of food (about 10%), and physical activity (20-30%).
 Exercise is the most variable component, and increasing it is one of the most effective strategies for creating a calorie deficit.
 Use our TDEE calculator to see your complete daily energy breakdown.